Manishearth/manishearth.github.io/source/_posts/2019-10-09-on-voting-systems.markdown

 The fact that they can (and should) be hand counted is itself an important property.
 Hand counting of ballots can be independently verified in ways that can't be done for software.
 Despite not being able to trace a ballot back to its voter, there still is a paper trail of integrity for the ballots as a bulk unit.

-{% img center caption /images/post/polls/totals-zoom.png 500 "Vote totals" "Specific vote totals for the top races" %}
+{% img center caption /images/post/polls/totals-zoom.png 500 Specific vote totals for the top races %}

 ### Obviousness